TTJ1974/code102-reading-notes/Class-05.md

 JavaScript functions are reusable blocks of code that perform a specific task, taking some form of input and returning an output.
 Once a JS function is defined (declared), you can use it by referencing its name with parentheses ( ) right after.
 Note that a function doesn’t have to have parameters - they can simply be left blank in the parentheses: There can be zero, one, or multiple arguments in a function.
 If your function takes more than one argument, simply separate them with a comma inside of the parentheses.
 You can refer to the "addTwoNumbers" function at the top of this page for an example.
  Functions are great for efficiency

+ ## CSS

+ CSS stands for Cascading Style Sheets.
+It is the language for describing the presentation of Web pages, including colours, layout, and fonts, thus making our web pages presentable to the users.

+CSS is designed to make style sheets for the web.
+It is independent of HTML and can be used with any XML-based markup language.
+Now let’s try to break the acronym:

+        Cascading: Falling of Styles
+        Style: Adding designs/Styling our HTML tags
+        Sheets: Writing our style in different documents